FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 |\<Cd\>|CstmrId/Pty/Id/PrvtId/Othr/SchmeNm|"NATI"|
 |\<BirthDt\>|CstmrId/Pty/Id/PrvtId/DtAndPlcOfBirth|Date of birth.
 “XX” is set as the value of `CtryOfBirth`, and “not in use” is set as the value of `CityOfBirth`|
 |\<Cd\>|CstmrId/AuthrtyReq/InvstgtdRoles|"ALLP"|

+If the given search criteria results in more than one matching person, fault code 7 is returned (see [fault codes](#4-12)).

 #### <a name=""></a> Search by safety-deposit box ID